tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 Servers MUST ensure that if multiple A or AAAA records are returned for a domain with ESNI support, all the servers pointed to by those records are able to handle the keys returned as part of a ESNI TXT record for that domain.

-Alt-Svc records may be used to inform the client of the plaintext (client-facing) SNI.
-If present, clients SHOULD use its value in the SNI extension of the subsequent ClientHello.

 Clients obtain these records by querying DNS for ESNI-enabled server domains.
 Thus, servers operating in Split Mode SHOULD have DNS configured to return